 Depreciation expense is computed using the straight-line method over the estimated useful lives of the assets.
 Construction in progress is recorded at cost and is transferred to property and equipment accounts when useable or placed in service.
 Leasehold improvements are recorded at the inception of the lease and are depreciated over the remaining life of the lease, or the useful life of the improvement, whichever is shorter.
 For improvements made during the lease term, the depreciation period is the shorter of the useful life of the improvement, or the remaining lease term (including any renewal periods that are deemed to be reasonably assured), generally three to five years.
 Fixed asset lives for consolidated financial statement reporting of depreciation other than leasehold improvements are as follows:

 Furniture and fixtures 5 years

-Computers 3-5 years

-Vehicles 3 years
+Vehicles & trailers 3 years

-Website and software 3 years
+Information technology equipment 3 years